 Open Awards Reasonable Adjustments and Special Considerations Policy This document sets out the principles which should be followed when making decisions about adjustments to assessment.
 It outlines Open Awards' reasonable steps to ensure it avoids disadvantage (directly or indirectly) in line with the requirements of The Equality Act 2010 (Disability) Regulations 2010.
-Form RA1 - Record of Reasonable Adjustments made at the discretion of Providers This form is used to record all reasonable adjustments made at the discretion of Providers - in accordance with the relevant permissions as outlined in the policy.
-Form RA2 - Request for Reasonable Adjustments requiring Open Awards' Approval This form is used to request that Open Awards consider allowing a reasonable adjustment - in accordance with the relevant permissions as outlined in the policy.
-Form SC1 - Application for Special Consideration This form is used to apply for special consideration to be made by Open Awards
+Applying for reasonable adjustment guidance This guidance can be used by providers to understand how to request that Open Awards consider allowing a reasonable adjustment - in accordance with the relevant permissions as outlined in the policy.
+Applying for Special Consideration guidance

-7. Internal Quality Assurance
+Internal Quality Assurance